Two-fluid model

-Two-fluid model is a macroscopic traffic flow model to represent traffic in a town/city or metropolitan area, put forward in the 1970s by Ilya Prigogine and Robert Herman.

-There is also a two-fluid model which helps explain the behavior of superfluid helium.
+In condensed matter physics, the two-fluid model is a macroscopic model to explain superfluidity.
+The idea was suggested by László Tisza in 1938 and reformulated by Lev Landau in 1941 to explain the behavior of superfluid helium-4.
 This model states that there will be two components in liquid helium below its lambda point (the temperature where superfluid forms).
-These components are a normal fluid and a superfluid component.
+These components are a normal fluid and a ideal fluid component.
 Each liquid has a different density and together their sum makes the total density, which remains constant.
 The ratio of superfluid density to the total density increases as the temperature approaches absolute zero.